-Be sure to explore the coinciding jam tracks inspired by this style.
-Jam tracks are an invaluable tool for the practicing guitarist to work on application and to apply what you are learning in a musical situation.
+When practicing be sure to include some jam track work.
+Explore all kinds of jam tracks.
+Jam tracks are an invaluable tool for the practicing guitarist to work on application.
+As well as to apply what you are learning in a musical situation.